 Paris Who doesn’t want to spend Valentine’s Day in Paris?
 But it was a total racket.

-Barcelona I thought it would make an awesome city break and Tom is probably the only English guy who has never been to Spain.
+Barcelona I thought it would make an awesome city break and my partner is probably the only English guy who has never been to Spain.

 Book on a Tuesday and check Kayak